ifraud/ifraud.github.io/_posts/2016-08-11-calculus-basics.md

 All this sounds cool!
 But then what is `integration` exactly?
 We will take a U-turn from here.
 Let us take a plot again, this time a simple straight line with one constant value
 - which happens to be the slope that we measured of the line in figure 2.
-So, if we want the area under this curve, it is simply the area of the rectangle that will give us one `value`.
+So, if we want the area under the line in figure 4, it is simply the area of the rectangle that will give us one `value`.

 ![Figure 4: Plotting the line]({{site.url}}/assets/images/calculus-basics/figure_4.png)